 Bunch of Kunst in Quarantine // Paradox Paradise consists of two exhibition spaces.
 Each of the two spaces “Domestic Dreams” and “Liminal Latitudes” has a capacity of a maximum of 25 people.
-We operate in a one-in-one-out system.
-If you have any difficulties accessing one of the two spaces, try the other one first.
+Click on the images to access the spaces.

 Artists: Uli Ap (UK), Katharina Arndt (DE), Lara Verena Bellenghi (AT), Hannah Bohnen (DE), Marta de la Figuera (ESP), Ornella Fieres (DE), Bettina Funke (DE), Sabine Funke & Karlheinz Bux (DE), Fabian Hesse (DE) & Mitra Wakil (AFG), Helena Hunter (UK), Dorien Lantin (DE) & Robert Hecht (DE), Marie-Eve Levasseur (CAN/DE), Martina Menegon (IT/AT), Filippo Minelli (IT), Chiara Passa (IT), Agnese Sanvito (IT), Susan Supercharged (US/UK), Thomas Teurlai (FR), Miloš Trakilovic (BIH/NL).